 - Perfect for busy weeknights when you forgot to take something out of the freezer or throw a meal in the crock pot!

-- Can be made using ingredients you likely already have in your pantry.
+- Instant Pot tomato soup can be made using ingredients you likely already have in your pantry.
 Canned tomatoes work well as do fresh.

 Ingredients for This Recipe